Skip To Main Content text.skipToNavigation

 Our business

-We make, sell, buy, and deliver beds and mattresses to UK households through our network of shops and online channels.
+We make, buy, sell and deliver beds and mattresses to UK households through our network of shops and online channels.

 Our operations are spread across many sites:

-• Our head office, fondly referred to as ‘Bedquarters’, is based in High Wycombe and holds over 220 colleagues, including our Customer Services team of approximately 60 colleagues.
+• Our head office, fondly referred to as ‘Bedquarters’, is based in High Wycombe and holds over 270 colleagues, including our Customer Services team of approximately 60 colleagues.

 Our supply chain and distribution

 Products made at our own factory make up over half of all the goods we sell.
+Dreams operates its own warehousing and distribution service.

 Our policy on modern slavery and human trafficking